Skip to main content

 Treatment options for varicose veins

-• Radiofrequency ablation: Radiofrequency ablation is performed under local anesthesia in the doctor’s office.
-A small, flexible tube (catheter) is inserted through a tiny incision and delivers heat to the vein wall, causing it to collapse and seal shut.
-You’ll feel little if any pain during the procedure.
-Most people return to their normal activity the next day.
-In one to two weeks, you’ll notice an improvement in the symptoms and vein appearance with little or no scarring.
+Radiofrequency ablation is performed under local anesthesia in a clinician’s office.
+A small catheter is inserted through a tiny incision and delivers heat to the vein wall, causing it to collapse and seal shut.

 Image